PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 04:41:22
+Last updated: 2024-04-07 04:41:55
-Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy